PerryXie123/Fibonacci-GCD-Computer/README.md

         NOTES:
             //Iterative process for calculating Fibonacci Numbers is much more time efficient than recursion.
+            //Iterative process also gives the same answers as recursion.
             //Future Fibonacci generation will be done with iteration.